4neesh/DevBlog/src/blogInProgress/013_DependencyInjection.md

 ```

 <p>
-The Student Object above will create the ArtSchool at compile time, however a problem may arise if the we want the Student to instead attend the LiteratureSchool.
+The Student Object will create the ArtSchool at compile time, however a problem may arise if the we want the Student to instead attend the LiteratureSchool.
 The code will need to change its dependency accordingly:
 </p>

 ```java{numberLines:true}